 As the diaphragm becomes degraded, the passage of gas molecules across it becomes easier.
-Even if it does not become perforated, the charge pressure gradually disappears and the diaphragm is pressed further and further into the air chamber.
+Even if it does not become perforated, the charge pressure gradually disappears and, when the water pressure is topped up, the diaphragm is pressed further and further into the air chamber.
 As the air pocket reduces, the ability of the vessel to accommodate the water expansion also reduces.
-The size of the change in system pressure increases.
+The size of the change in system pressure (the pressure swing) increases.

 When the water expansion volume (from cold to hot) is more than the remaining air pocket volume, the system pressure will swing rapidly up.
 It will pass 3 bar and will force open the safety valve.
 Water will then be dumped outside via the safety pipe.